Harol-Higuera/ios-design-patterns/ios_design_patterns.md

 &nbsp;
 <pre>
 🥎 MVVM can be also applied as structural pattern in iOS to separate the UI from the logic.
+🥎 This pattern enables us to transform models to display on a view.
 🥎 This pattern complements MVC well by moving transformation logic out of the view controllers.
 </pre>